IActivePacketSource

 PacketPolicing compound module

-This module combines a packet meter and a packet filter into a packet policing module.
+Combines a packet meter and a packet filter into a packet policing module.
 The meter measures the packet flow that is passing through and attaches some meta information to the packets.
-The filter drops the packets that don't match the implemented filter criteria.
+The filter drops the packets that do not match the implemented filter criteria.

 PacketServer simple module

-This module repeatedly pulls packets from the connected packet provider and after a processing delay it pushes the packet into the connected packet consumer.
+Repeatedly pulls packets from the connected packet provider and after a processing delay, it pushes the packet into the connected packet consumer.
 The processing delay is processingTime + packetLength / processingBitrate.

 PacketShaper compound module